 An 11-loop braid starts out with 5 loops on the right hand (one per digit), and 6 loops on the left hand.
-The left d-finger (little finger) holds 2 loops, one about halfway down the finger, and one in the crease near the tip.
-The right d-finger holds 1 loop, low–at the base of the finger.
-It will be the first operator.
+The left little finger holds 2 loops, one about halfway down the finger, and one in the crease near the tip.
+The right little finger holds 1 loop, low–at the base of the finger.
+That finger will be the first operator/ loop-fetcher.

 Step 1.
 First loop transfer:

-Carrying its original loop low, at the base of the finger, operator Rd goes through both loops on Ld, and continues through the Lc, Lb, La loops in one pass, to take the Lthumb-loop (turned from above), and keep it in high position.
+Carrying its original loop low, the fetcher – right little finger – goes through the left fingers’ loops: both loops on the little finger, then the rest of the fingers’ loops, all in one carefull pass, to take the thumb-loop (turned from above – see 9-loop photo-tutorial for this), and keep it in high position.

-Step 2.
-Loop-shifting: One extra move happens before the L loops shift up–The uppermost (orange) Ld loop must be moved out of the way temporarily, so the lower Ld loop (pink) can shift up to the c finger:
+: One extra move happens before the L loops shift up–The uppermost (red) left little finger loop must be moved out of the way temporarily, so the lower (pink) loop can shift up to the ring finger:

-(5) Ra (index) is temporarily holding the orange loop from Ld, so left loops can all shift up one position, filling the empty space on Lthumb.
+(5) Right index is temporarily holding the red loop from the left little finger, so left loops can all shift up one position, filling the empty position on the left thumb.

-So, the right index (Ra) will help with this: Ra temporarily lifts the high (orange) loop off Ld, and holds it while the left loops all shift up one position, filling the empty space left on the thumb.
+So, the right index will help with the shifting: it temporarily lifts the high (red) loop off the left little finger, and holds it while the left loops all shift up one position in normal fashion (see 9-loop tutorial), filling the empty space left on the thumb.

-After the loops have all shifted up one position, the now-bare little finger reaches out to take back the orange loop temporarily held on Ra.
+After the loops have all shifted up one position, the now-bare little finger reaches out to take back the red loop temporarily held on the right hand’s index finger.

-Before the next loop transfer, that orange loop should drop down to be in low position on the Ld-finger, since the Ld finger will be the next operator.
-After the next loop transfer, Ld will again be holding two loops: the orange one low, and a new (yellow) one high.
+Before the next loop transfer, that red loop should drop down to be in low position, since that finger (LEFT little finger) will now be the next fetcher.
+After the next loop transfer, it will again be holding two loops: the red one low or mid, and a new (yellow) one high.

 Step 3.
-Tighten fell of braid–stretch Left and Right loops out to the sides til they make a straight line from one hand to the other (ie a little further than the photo shows).
-Do this smoothly with a gentle yet firm touch, and not pulling hard–see step 3 in my 9-loop tutorial for my rant on how important the tightening move is!
+Tighten fell of braid–stretch Left and Right loops out to the sides til they make almost a straight line from one hand to the other (maybe even a little further than the photo shows).
+Repeat arc if necessary (do not jerk loops to tighten!)

-(after or during the tightening move, ease the low-position Rd loop up a bit to mid-position, but not too close to the high loop.
-This is not completely necessary, but will help the next loop transfer go through these loops more easily).
+After or during the tightening move, it might be a good idea to ease the low-position left [oops!] right little finger loop up a bit up to mid-position, but not too close to the new high loop.
+This isn’t completely necessary, but might help the next fetching/operator finger go through these loops more easily.

 Step 4.
 Repeat above steps in mirror-image fashion: